-If you add lemon to your milk when it’s hot, this clumping process happens much faster.
+If you add lemon to your milk when it is hot, this clumping process happens much faster.
 This is because the molecules in a hot liquid move much faster.
 So if you add lemon syrup to cold milk and then heat the mixture, you can avoid curdling!

-Now that we’ve covered the simple recipe and a few brewing tips, it’s time to think about how you can make this drink your own.
+Now that we have covered the simple recipe and a few brewing tips, it is time to think about how you can make this drink your own.